Yordan Alvarez Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in the league with a collective 9.9 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in MLB with a collective 9.9 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.43).
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.43).

-- The Twins allow the second-fewest home runs in baseball (50 total, 0.9 per game).
+- The Twins allow the third-fewest home runs in baseball (51 total, 0.9 per game).

-- In his last appearance on Tuesday, the righty tossed five innings against the San Francisco Giants, allowing two earned runs while surrendering six hits.
+- His most recent appearance came on Wednesday against the San Francisco Giants, when the right-hander tossed five innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.